 He frowned.
 "I can't help but feel he was right."
-He stopped and faced her.
-"Molly, do you feel beautiful when you're with me?"
+He stopped and faced her, looking utterly forlorn.
+"Molly, do you feel beautiful when you're with me?" he asked quietly.

-Molly stared up into his blue eyes, eyes that matched the color of the dark sky outside in the night.
+Molly stared up into his blue eyes, eyes that matched the color of the dark sky outside in the night right now.
 Her brown ones shone back.
 "Yes, Arthur… Yes, I do."

 "So that was a fluke then, right?"

-Arthur nodded, reassured, and they continued they're walk.
-It was interrupted, though, when Apollyon Pringle (the Caretaker) caught Arthur and decided to berate him all the way to Dumbledore's office.
-Molly managed to slip away, though she was chastised to no end by The Fat Lady for returning at four in the morning.
+Arthur nodded, reassured, and they continued their walk.
+It was interrupted, though, when the caretaker, Apollyon Pringle, caught Arthur and decided to berate him all the way to Dumbledore's office.
+Molly managed to slip away, though she was chastised to no end by the Fat Lady for returning at four in the morning.

 Molly didn't care about the rebuke, however.
 Because, while Arthur was reassured, she wasn't.
 She had the horrible, nagging feeling that that kiss was going to resurface, in some way or another.

 It was like a curse.
 Ending Hogwarts had to begin something else.
 What Molly hadn't counted on was her correspondence with Lucius after.
 It was like the summers before, and yet it wasn't.
 He seemed even more persistent, if that were possible…and Molly…found she kind of liked the attention.
 It was different from Arthur's affection; it was very proper and classy and yet wild all at once.

 She only promised to meet him once.
 Really.
 Really, twice was enough.
 Three times, and she'd stop.
 After the seventh, she was done.
 Yes, after the twelfth, she'd tell him it was really only something platonic between them.
 Really.
 Twenty-fourth time and it was goodbye.